victorFFFF/NYC_WIFI_FINDER/README.md

 # NYC_WIFI_FINDER
 Goal : \
-         &emsp;  &nbsp; To create an app that locates WiFi hotpots in NYC with many functionalities.
+         &emsp;&emsp;&emsp; To create an app that locates WiFi hotpots in NYC with many functionalities.